Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Proton VPN only has free servers in 5 locations: the US, the Netherlands, Japan, Poland, and Romania.

-Many review website still don’t tell you this, but you can’t manually choose a free server location anymore.
+Many review websites still don’t tell you this, but you can’t manually choose a free server location anymore.
 While you could in the past, now the app automatically connects you to the nearest available server.

 Unblocks UK Netflix, Disney+ & other streaming apps